matanbt/neurovascular-project/docs/report-01.md

   - When backward vascular window is set to 0 (i.e. model can't look backward on vascular data), test performance drops for every increase in neural windows.
   - When model is allowed to look a single timestamp back in vascular activity, some weight is still given to neurons, but seems less significant.
 When window is larger, apparently ignores neurons entirely.
+- **Polynomial Features Conclusions**:
+  - Ran with no vascular back window and front/back neural window values of [1, 2, 3, 5, 7].
+  - All HP settings lead to very bad overfitting - the lowest test MSE achieved was above 15, while train MSE was below 2 and close to 0 for most cases.
+  - Best results were achieved for neuro_back, neuro_forward = (1, 1) and (2, 0).
 - **Results Analysis**:
   - @eyalban
 - **Neural Networks Baseline:**